£200,000 mortgage payments

 If you're looking to borrow £200,000 for a mortgage loan and want to know how much interest and the monthly repayments you'll pay, then we have the calculations professionally gathered for you.

-The repayments use our online mortgage calculator which you can use to calculate alternative terms or interest rates.
-You can also look at the tables below for the repayments on a £200,000 loan.
-The repayments are divided up into the length of the loan and the interest rate you will pay.
+The repayments calculated in the table below utilise our online mortgage calculator, which you can also use to forecast alternative terms or interest rates on a £200,000 loan.
+The repayment figures detail the length of the loan, the interest rate you will pay and the monthly payment amount.

 Rate 5 Years 10 Years 15 Years 20 Years 25 Years